microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-connectors-api-postman.md

 ## Add external group member (optional)

-If your external service uses non-Azure AD access control lists (ACLs), sync those permissions.
-External groups (along with Azure Active Directory users and groups) are used to set permissions on `externalItems` added to a Microsoft Graph connection.
+If your external service uses non-Microsoft Entra ID access control lists (ACLs), sync those permissions.
+External groups (along with Microsoft Entra ID users and groups) are used to set permissions on `externalItems` added to a Microsoft Graph connection.
 For details, see [externalGroup](/graph/api/resources/externalconnectors-externalgroup).

 Sample requests for creating external groups and adding members are located in the **Identity Sync** folder.